Dr Karen Forbes

 Funding

-MRC; BHF; Wellbeing of Women, Mason Medical Trust; Mary and Alice Smith Memorial Scholarship; University of Leeds Academic Development Fund; BBSRC DTP studentship; Society for Endocrinology Early Career Grant; Tommy's.
+Work in the Forbes group is supported by funding from: MRC; BBSRC; BHF; Wellbeing of Women, Bioscientifica Trust; JDRF-funded IIDP Islet Award Initiative; Mason Medical Trust; Mary and Alice Smith Memorial Scholarship; University of Leeds; Society for Endocrinology; Tommy's.

-Members of my research group regularly participate in public engagement and outreach activities including Pint of Science, Be Curious, I'm a Scientist, Skype a Scientist, SoapboxScience and Letters to a Pre-Scientist.
+Members of the Forbes Group regularly participate in public engagement and outreach activities including Pint of Science, Be Curious, I'm a Scientist, Skype a Scientist, SoapboxScience and Letters to a Pre-Scientist.

 Qualifications